-Along the seaside, there are really cool shops, some expensive and some more affordable.
+Along the seaside, there are some of the best shops in Porto, some expensive and some more affordable.
 You can even find unique items from Portuguese designers.
 Here are three shops you can visit if you don’t know what to do in Foz:

 You can find cute heel sandals, comfy boyfriend jeans and flowy dresses at P&M Fashion Loft (Rua do Faial, 40).
 The urban chic store carries clothing items with unique and interesting patterns that you won’t see anywhere else.